This course provides progression for those students who wish to top-up their Foundation Degree or equivalent qualification.

 The University of Chichester is the awarding institution for this qualification.

-Students will explore psychological, sociological, global, cultural, economic and educational aspect of childhood.
-They will develop problem solving, critical analysis and independent thinking.
-They will be able to explore particular areas of interest with their Independent Project.
+You will explore psychological, sociological, global, cultural, economic and educational aspects of childhood.
+You will develop problem solving, critical analysis and independent thinking.
+You will be able to explore particular areas of interest with your Independent Project.

 Assessment will include a variety of methods, including essays, reports, observations and academic presentations.
 You will be supported throughout and also be encouraged to monitor your own progress, giving you the opportunity to discuss any issues with your lecturers during the course.

 Students are qualified and equipped to work within management of early years settings.
 This qualification can also lead to Primary Teaching - Qualified Teacher Status or Early Years Teacher Status (EYTS) – through PGCE or Schools Direct.
 Other possible careers could include: Special Educational Needs (SEN) Teacher, Social Worker, Child Psychotherapist and Counsellor, Educational Psychologist, Paediatric Nurse, Speech and Language Therapist, Early Years Outreach Worker, Local Authority Worker and Learning Mentor.

 Students work in early years settings alongside studying which brings relevant and current practice in a range of settings.
 Students sometimes change roles in order to gain a wider experience.